Become a planner or upgrade your credentials with a 100% online masters in urban planning.

 English language proficiency requirements apply if you're from a non English speaking background.
 Fully online courses are unsuitable for international students who are student visa holders.

-Tuition fees are $4,126 per subject in 2022.
+Tuition fees are $4,169 per subject in 2023.
 FEE-HELP Australian Government loans are available to cover course costs.

-How to Become an Urban Planner in Australia
+How to Become a Planner in Australia

 To be a successful planner, you may be advantaged by first getting a bachelor degree in architecture, business, engineering or urban and regional planning.
 The profession demands diverse skills and wide-ranging knowledge of planning considerations.